A comparative study of Higgs boson production from vector-boson fusion: Comparison of theoretical approaches

 \section{Comparison of theoretical approaches}

 In this section we compare the different computational approaches in some more detail, and in particular we examine fixed-order and NLOPS predictions for the specific case of \VBF production for a jet size of $R=0.4$, also quantifying the differences between different NLOPS simulations.
+Table~\ref{tab:xs_nlops} lists the fiducial cross sections in the various approaches.

 The top panels of Fig.~\ref{fig:incl_pth_mc} show a comparison between fixed-order calculations from \NNLOJET for the Higgs boson and Higgs plus jet transverse momentum to \HW{} standalone (MC@NLO matching, dipole shower) results.
 The green uncertainty band corresponds to the envelope of all the NLOPS predictions considered in this study.
 The second panels display the ratio of the fixed-order and the reference NLOPS predictions to the NNLO.
 The bottom panels display the ratio of several NLOPS distributions to the reference one.
 In the left panels, \emph{i.e.} for the Higgs transverse-momentum spectrum, we notice a good agreement between the NLOPS and NNLO results.
 If instead we look at the transverse momentum of the system comprising the Higgs boson and the hardest jet, that corresponds to the transverse momentum of the second leading jet at LO, (right panels), we notice a good agreement only for $p_{T,hj_1}>50$~GeV.
 This is expected as the small transverse-momentum region is sensitive to the resummation of soft and collinear radiation.
 We also notice that for $p_{T,hj_1}<15$~GeV the difference between the several NLOPS predictions is smaller than 20\%, indicating a relatively small residual uncertainty.